mathbike/mathbike.github.io/_posts/2022-10-13-linux_basics.md

 time dd if=/dev/urandom of="drive" bs=1024 status=progress
 ```

-The time command displays the time taken after.
+The time command displays the time taken once completed.
 The status flag shows the status while running.

 ### Create a bootable usb drive